-NWS Aberdeen will issue daily, year-round, with updates as needed throughout the day.
+NWS Aberdeen will issue twice daily by 5:30 am and 3:30 pm central time year round, with updates as needed throughout the day.

 Nebraska:

 NWS North Platte will issue twice daily by 5:00 am and 3:00 pm local time year-round.